 “One of our girls who had been through unthinkable things was healing so beautifully.
 She no longer believed she was worthless but knew she had value and a life ahead of her.
 I went to her home city, Svay Pak, and was walking around looking for a job and home for her reintegration, when a pimp who I recognized from undercover footage said he had hundreds of girls available and asked if I wanted to buy one,” recounts Don.
 “It was incredible.
 This was her neighborhood, where selling the innocence of children was acceptable.
 How on earth was I supposed to just throw my daughter back into that?”

-Believing the best way to prevent trafficking to be protection from the community, Don and Bridget founded Rahab’s House, a Community Center in Svay Pak, in 2008.
+The Brewsters believed that the best way to prevent trafficking would be to bring holistic reform to the community and provide a safe place for children to gather, so they founded Rahab’s House, a Community Center in Svay Pak, in 2008.
 Here, the community receives healthcare, education, necessary items and a safe place for children to spend time.
-Most importantly, they build relationships with Christian Cambodians who teach the value of their children and how to protect them.
+Most importantly, they build relationships with Christian and Buddhist Cambodians who learn the value of their children and how to protect them.

 The results were unprecedented.
 “The transformation evident on those streets today is simply extraordinary,” says IJM’s president, Gary Haugen.
 “Rather than being peddled for rape, children are now accessing educational opportunities, health services and community building activities, from art to break dance, provided by Agape International Missions within the community.
 Their steadfast commitment to Svay Pak and its children has created a vibrant sense of hope, and brought life to a very dark place.”

-Now with the goal to Fight Trafficking, Restore Victims and Transform Communities, AIM has expanded to multiple Rahab’s House community centers, a Lord’s Gym reaching pimps and traffickers, AIM Employment Center (AEC) giving young women a career in textiles, and a network of Cambodian Churches who are now educated about the issue they didn’t even see back in 2005.
-AIM equips churches to fight trafficking in Cambodia and now in the US with AIM Anti-Trafficking Training.
+Now with the goal to Prevent, Rescue, Restore, and Reintegrate, AIM has expanded to multiple Rahab’s House community centers, a Lord’s Gym reaching potential pimps and traffickers, AIM Employment Center (AEC) giving young women a career in textiles, and a network of Cambodian Churches who are now educated about the issue they didn’t even see back in 2005.
+The AIM SWAT Team rescues girls and women trapped in the sex trade, and AIM equips churches to fight trafficking in Cambodia and the USA with a Sex Trafficking Prevention Workshop.

 “Our goal is to defeat child sex trafficking.
 We will fight until we’re victorious,” says Don.
 “We need as many soldiers as we can get.”